 As part of the 2020 Budget, the Chancellor of the Exchequer announced the outcome of the Industrial Strategy's Transforming Cities Fund (TCF).
-The joint bid from Southampton City Council and Hampshire County Council for the Southampton City Region was awarded £57m of Government funding towards the total £68.5m project and covers the 3 years to March 2023.
+The joint bid from Southampton City Council and Hampshire County Council for the Southampton City Region was awarded £57m of Government funding towards the total £68.5m programme for active and sustainable transport investment.
+TCF will be delivered over the 3 years to March 2023.
 The remainder of the funding is coming from local match contributions with the council and its partners.